PSY 100 Introduction to Psychology 3 SH

 PSY 201 Principles of Research in Psychology 3 SH

-The course will deal with concepts, strategies, methodologies and ethics of psychological research.
+The course will deal with concepts, strategies/ methodologies and ethics of psychological research.
 Students will be introduced to experimental designs employed in psychological research as well as to descriptive statistical procedures.
 Every semester.
 Prerequisite: PSY 100 and MAT 100 or appropriate score on WCSU math placement test.
-Registration for this course is limited to Psychology majors or by permission of the instructor.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 202 Abnormal Psychology 3 SH

 The course scrutinizes all major forms of psychopathology listed in the Diagnostic and Statistical Manual.
 Syndromes will be evaluated with regard to etiology, symptomology and treatment.
 Representative research on all syndromes will be discussed.
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 203 Clinical Psychology 3 SH